-Mr. Suleman is a member of the Law Society of British Columbia, the Canadian Bar Association, and the American Bar Association.
+Mr. Suleman is a member of the Law Society of British Columbia, the Canadian Bar Association, and a founding member of the Canadian Immigration Lawyers Association.
 He has extensive experience in Canadian immigration law matters and restricts his practice to this area of law.

 He has organized seminars, made presentations, and published papers on various immigration topics for the Continuing Legal Education Society of British Columbia, the Canadian Bar Association (at the National and the Regional level), Amnesty International, Insight Seminars, and the American Immigration Lawyers’ Association (at the National level).
 He has also presented talks on immigration and social justice issues at the University of British Columbia Law School, Simon Fraser University, and at the University of Windsor Department of Communications.
 He is a sessional instruction of law courses at Douglas College.

 He was awarded the title of "Queen’s Counsel" (QC) by the Attorney General of British Columbia in December 2017 for his contributions to the law and for demonstrating "a superb record of achievement and commitment" to British Columbia’s legal system.